-Many zen rock gardens are made using rock and gravel alone, and don’t contain any plants or water.
-Plants are an optional part of the design, and using little or no plants is the key is to keep it simple and low maintenance.
+Many are made using rock and gravel alone, and don’t contain any plants or water.
+Plants are an optional part of the design, and using little or none is the key is to keeping it simple and low maintenance.

 What Is A Zen Garden Used For?

-You could also add a space in the garden where you can sit to meditate, or build the garden next to a relaxing sitting area, but that’s not necessary for a zen garden design.
+You could also incorporate a space where you can sit to meditate, or build yours next to a relaxing sitting area.
+But that’s not necessary for a zen garden design.

 How To Build A Zen Garden

-Several years ago, I planted some bushes in the future home of my zen garden, but once they matured, they took over the small space, making it look weedy and overgrown.
+Several years ago, I planted some bushes in the future home of my zen garden.
+But once they matured, they took over the small space, making it look weedy and overgrown.
+Ugly right?